 Pursuing higher education allows you to meet others who may work in your field.
 This helps you to grow your professional network and can even help you access the hidden job market.
 In the hidden job market, you’ll discover jobs that are not advertised.
 And because these jobs aren’t widely posted, it can make your job search easier.

-Learning is a constant process and Canadian employers value your commitment to ongoing learning.
-When you focus on continuous learning, it may also help you to progress in your career.
+Learning is a constant process, and Canadian employers value those who commit to ongoing learning.
+Focusing on continuous learning can also advance your career.

 Pathways to Higher Education in Canada